Health & Safety

 Camp Cleaning

+We have full-time facility staff who keep Camp clean throughout the summer.
+We work to make Camp as germ-free as possible, sanitizing cabin surfaces, activity areas, program equipment, and high traffic areas.
+As always, our priority is everyone’s safety.
 In each cabin, campers clean their own space daily.
 Each day after breakfast we have an inspection for every cabin where campers have time to work together as a group with counselor supervision to clean their cabins.
-Our cabins are open-air which is wonderful as they do not get stuffy or hold germs as much as enclosed spaces.

 Safety Certifications

+A significant number of our camp counselors are certified in American Red Cross First Aid and CPR, and our back-country staff has advanced emergency medical training.
 Members of our Wilderness Adventure staff have extensive backcountry experience and a minimum of Wilderness First Aid.
-The team is overseen by our licensed Adirondack Guide and advised by local guides and outfitters.
+The team is collaborates with local guides and outfitters on an as needed basis.
 On every trip, a staff member takes a complete back-country medical kit and a copy of each camper’s medical history and emergency contact information.
 On all trips that may include water exposure a certified lifeguard is also in attendance.

 Trained Staff